futuretap/InAppSettingsKit/README.md

 ### Icons
 All element types (except sliders which already have a `MinimumValueImage`) support an icon image on the left side of the cell.
 You can specify the image name in an optional `IASKCellImage` attribute.
 The ".png" or "@2x.png" suffix is automatically appended and will be searched in the project.
 Optionally, you can add an image with suffix "Highlighted.png" or "Highlighted@2x.png" to the project and it will be automatically used as a highlight image when the cell is selected (for Buttons and ChildPanes).
+If the image is not found as a resource in the project, InAppSettingsKit falls back to SF Symbols.

 ## Extending Text Fields